-Once you get your spray tan, the aftercare matters.
+Once you get a spray tan, the aftercare matters.
 A lot.

-So what’s the deal with washing hair after spray tan?
+So what’s the deal with washing hair after a spray tan?
+When can you wash your hair after a spray tan?
+Will it ruin your tan?

-The good news is that you can wash your hair after a spray tan.
-However, there are a few things that you need to be aware of before you break out the shampoo after a spray tan session.
+There are a few things that you need to be aware of before you break out the shampoo after a spray tan session.
 I’ll go over them below.

 Many people are surprised when they are advised to shower/wash their hair after a spray tan session.
 Their main concern is that washing their hair and showering will affect their spray tan.